7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 	- Do any parameters call non-local resources?
 		- Does the non local request have it only parameters
 		- `ffuf -request search.req -request-proto http -w special-chars.txt -mc all` - which characters cause what issue that indicate what about the context?
+		- What data returns from the testing the parameter?
+			- LFI?
+Can you read disk/memory?
+			- RFI?
+Can you get remote resources? - Internal && External
+			- SSRF?
+Can you request known resources - ports, files, webpages?
+			- XSS?
+Can you execute javascript scripting?
+			- SSTI?
+Can you exploit the template engines access to system?
+			- (no)SQLI?
+Can you create error code enough to PoC interaction with database?
+			- CMDi?
+Can you execute with `& CMD` - windows  or `; CMD` - linux?
+			- IDOR?
+Can you deserialize or decoded data; or modify data to change your object context?
 			- Error text
 				- What does the error mean?
 Just google it!
 			- How is data reflected back?
 				- Did you fuzz for special bad characters?
 				- XSS, SSTI, etc?
 ...
 - SQLI?
 	- Can you create an Error and fix it?